maxzhang686/jsnote/README.md

 ### 2.12. undefined, null & NaN
 ![find](noteimgs/section1f.png)

-`undefined` & `null` - whilst the two values are similar, they're not equal. undefined is a special type and the default value for undefined variables, null is actually of type object and never a default value of anything.
+<span style="color: red">`undefined`</span> & <span style="color: red">`null`</span> - whilst the two values are similar, they're not equal. undefined is a special type and the default value for undefined variables, null is actually of type object and never a default value of anything.

 #
 ### 2.13. type of